Objective: Trek to Everest Base Camp, Himalayas, Nepal

 Caution: Altitude sickness, cold

 Exploring Everest (Sagarmatha in Nepali, Chomolungma in Tibetan) is the stuff of legends and the fabric of dreams.
-Experience the Himalayan culture of the Sherpas as you wander past mountain villages, Buddhist stupas, and the warm comfort of Nepali tea houses along your trek to Everest Base Camp.
+Experience the Himalayan culture of the Sherpas.
+Wander past mountain villages, Buddhist stupas, and the warm comfort of tea houses along your trek to Everest Base Camp.

 Lukla to Phakding (Day 1)